-If you mean, what did I do for work before becoming an author and a recovery coach, I was a skincare consultant, and I still am!
-You can find out more about that here.
+If you mean, what did I do for work before becoming a writer, speaker, and a recovery coach, I was a skincare consultant.
 And before that, I ran an ETSY business out of my home when my littles were littler.
 Before that, I was a Chemistry teacher, before that, a chemist.
 Other interesting occupation fact: I ran a wedding cake business when I was in grad school (I even made my own wedding cake).

 3. Will you ever drink again?